watermark-woods/GateController/README.md

 8. Click the deploy button
 9. Copy the Web app URL to the magic link section of the config file.
 ### Raspberry Pi Pico W
-1. Download the lates version of micropython from [micropython.org](https://micropython.org/download/rp2-pico-w/).
+1. Download the lates version of circutpython from [circutpython.org](https://circuitpython.org/board/raspberry_pi_pico_w/).
 2. Hold down the BOOTSEL button on the board and power on the board.
 3. Drag the uf2 file onto the board.
 4. Wait for the board to boot up.